propellerstudios/users-plugin/README.md

 3.  `useMainRouteScope` - Assures that you do not need to prefix any of the routes with `propeller/` to get to the actions of the Controllers.
 By default this setting is set to `true`.
+4.  `useDashboardRoutes` - Assures that requests to `/dashboard` will forward to the `index` action.
+Presumably where the dashboard is.
-4.  `openRegistration` - Assures that anybody in the world can register for an account.
+5.  `openRegistration` - Assures that anybody in the world can register for an account.
 By default this setting is set to `true`.
-5.  `sendEmailVerification` - Assures that newly registered users are verified via email.
+6.  `sendEmailVerification` - Assures that newly registered users are verified via email.
 You must have email transport set up for this to work properly.
     By default this setting is set to `false`.
-6.  `whiteList` - A list of actions in the `Users` controller that are accessible to users who are not logged in.
+7.  `whiteList` - A list of actions in the `Users` controller that are accessible to users who are not logged in.
 By default all `index` and `view` actions are accessible.
 Note to append to this list, instead of overwriting it.
 The default white-listed actions are: